[Translate to Englisch:]

 • Nives climbing hall in Wolkenstein with about 75 climbing routes

-• Climbing hall at the Center Imam in St. Christina
+• Climbing hall at the Iman Center in St. Christina

 • Boulder hall in St. Ulrich-Runggaditsch with 220m2 climbing wall